Annie Sloan Chalk Florence

-Creating a dark green chalk paint color with Annie Sloan Chalk Paint (ASCP) Florence is another fun way to experiment with Annie Sloan Chalk Paint Florence and wax.
+Creating a dark green chalk paint furniture color with Annie Sloan Chalk Paint (ASCP) Florence is another fun way to experiment with Annie Sloan Chalk Paint Florence and wax.
 For those of you who are not familiar with Annie Sloan Chalk Paint ASCP, it is a popular brand of chalk paint known for its versatility and ease of use especially on refinishing furniture.
 One of the many benefits of using ASCP is that it can be mixed with other colors and waxes to create a unique shade that fits your specific project.
-Today, we will be exploring the step-by-step process of creating a beautiful dark green hue with ASCP Florence on a furniture makeover project.
-So, grab your paintbrushes, and let’s dive into the world of ASCP and the art of mixing it up to make it your own!
+Today, we will be exploring the step-by-step process of creating a beautiful hue of dark green furniture paint with ASCP Florence on a furniture makeover project.
+So, grab your paintbrushes, and let’s dive into the world of ASCP and the art of mixing it up to make it your own with a french provincial nightstand before and after!

 I certainly enjoy experimenting with fun colors for my home decor.
 I like playing outside of the rules of design and creating something unique for myself.
 I find true pleasure in trying different painting techniques and paint colors which really brings out my creative nature.
 That’s probably why I love Annie Sloan Chalk Paint (ASCP) so much as it provides an easy way for me to play with a nice color pallet, and try new techniques and projects with minimal effort.
 If you know me, you also know I love things to be easy. 🙂

-I picked this set of Vintage side tables up from 2 Friends & Junk Vintage Market in Springfield, MO.
+I picked this set of vintage french provincial nightstand at 2 Friends & Junk Vintage Market in Springfield, MO.
 I knew exactly what color I wanted to use because this wood takes the paint so well and loved the curved legs and details.
 They just don’t make them like this anymore.

 - Furniture of your choice